What's the Difference Between a Heart Attack and Sudden Cardiac Arrest?

 As a bystander, there is actually a great deal you can do to keep someone alive until better-qualified help arrives.
 If you’re First Aid trained, you will know the DRSABCD steps and can identify if the casualty is unconscious and not breathing, or not breathing correctly.
 Those in cardiac arrest can often give occasional gasps or struggles for breath, but if they aren’t breathing ‘normally’ then you should regard their breathing as ineffective and progress to CPR.

-The priority of a bystander should be to keep the heart pumping so the brain continues to get oxygen in the time it takes for a defibrillator or better-qualified help to arrive (source).
+The priority of a bystander should be to keep the heart pumping so the brain continues to get oxygen in the time it takes for a defibrillator or better-qualified help to arrive.
 Bystander CPR given within 4 minutes of the heart stopping has a huge impact on survival rates.
-With average response times of 10 minutes or more, waiting for an ambulance is an almost certain death sentence when it comes to sudden cardiac arrest.
-In fact, for every minute without CPR, survival decreases by 7-10% (source).
+This is because, for every minute without CPR, survival decreases by up to 10%.

 While CPR is a fantastic technique for keeping someone alive, the only way to return the heart to its normal beating pattern is through defibrillation.
 A defibrillator shocks the heart back into a normal rhythm by sending electrical signals through the heart, interrupting the ‘fibrillation’ pattern.